-the proportion of the area of post-deforestation landuse lu as proportion of the total area of deforestation in vegetation zone ethe t-value for the 90% confidence level; given the relatively small sample size for some of the strata this value is calculated instead of using the value 1.64 lu in vegetation zone lu in vegetation z
+the proportion of the area of post-deforestation landuse lu as proportion of the total area of deforestation in vegetation zone ethe t-value for the 90% confidence level; given the relatively small sample size for some of the strata this value is calculated instead of using the value 1.64 lu in vegetation zone lu in vegetation zone lu in vegetation zone lu in vegetation zone lu the total number of samples of variable lu in vegetation zone lu in vegetation zone

 The post-deforestation carbon contents expressed in tCO2/ha is provided in Table 34 with their associated uncertainties.
-The weighted average carbon contents per vegetation zone ranges between 29.0 and 64.6 tCO2/ha.
+The weighted average carbon contents per vegetation zone ranges between 51.3 and 63.2 tCO2/ha.